 Trifecta.
 When I came back as a sophomore, I didn't apply for a roommate, and glory hallelujah they didn't assign me one.
 I had scored the campus housing trifecta: a corner room as a single double.
 It cost more, but my folks didn't complain, god bless 'em.
 And then midway through the year I did an about face: I invited Bob to join me in my precious single double.

 It's complicated.
 Bob had gone to Mel High too, though our paths didn't cross much there.
 He was the drum major and first chair trumpet.
 I liked him; he was an engaging, intelligent guy.
 Also strikingly handsome.
 In a twist of fate Bob would become the guy who made my relationship with Hutch complicated, as we didn't say back then.
 I never held it against him; he was a sweetheart and I could sure see what she saw in him.
 Better than I could see what she saw in me, truth be told.
 Bob loved his booze, and since I had quit smoking pot I saw this as a good influence.
 We started going to an Italian joint called Michelangelo's.
-They had their drown night on Wednesday: the bottomless sangria pitcher.
-We went religiously, our midweek drunken Sabbath.
-We started keeping beer in our fridge: Old Milwaukee on sale, 99¢ a six.
+They had drown night on Wednesday: the bottomless sangria pitcher.
+We went religiously, our midweek drunken Sabbath to celebrate the fellowship of users.
+We started keeping beer in our fridge: Old Milwaukee, 99¢ a six.
 We'd have a beer as we wound down every evening.
 We both sang pretty well, and we'd harmonize on "Just a beer at bedtime," sung to the tune of I'll be home for Christmas.
 Now there's a sad song.
 It's no wonder they bowdlerized the lyrics.
 Bob was a good friend.
 I never heard from him after college.
 I always wondered how his life had gone.
 Over the course of my first two years of school I built a solid foundation for drinking that would last me until 2016.

 Sandspurs.
 FPC sits on an estuary called Frenchman's Creek.
 I took sailing in Frenchman's Creek as a freshman.
 Physical education was still a required course when I was a freshman.
 Sailing sounded more interesting than team sports.
 I hadn't yet connected with dancing.
 Sailing was an interesting challenge.
 I learned how to add vectors by the seat of my pants.
 But aside from that wisdom sailing had nothing for me.
 I hate being in boats.
 You can't walk in a boat, and I love to walk.
 I would walk along the seawall separating FPC from the waters of Frenchman's Creek.
 I liked to walk barefoot.
 I used to go barefoot all summer long except for outings like church.
 I resented having to put shoes back on once school started.
 That probably gave birth to my fascination with minimalist shoes, one of many mistakes I needed to make.
 The seawall contained the landfill my school was built on.
 Most of the land is dredge spoils.
 Not much grows on dredge spoils but sandspurs love it.
 FPC sandspurs are legendary.
 Bigger, sharper, nastier than any sandspurs anywhere.
 One day I walked along the seawall to the farthest point I could get to, in back of Kappa Complex.
 I was barefoot but I didn't want to walk all the way back around the seawall to get to my home in Gamma Complex.
 I could see thousands of sandspurs from where I stood on the seawall.
 Leela told me to walk without looking.
 So I looked up at Kappa Complex and started walking.
 I walked barefoot through that minefield of sandspurs with wisdom guiding my steps and I was protected.
 Not a single spur.